kxk302/non-B_gfa/logistic_regression_README.txt

 Simple Logistic Regression

-1. Suppoe non-B_gfa is cloned into <MyWorkspace> directory.
+1. Suppose non-B_gfa is cloned into <MyWorkspace> directory.
 Create the following input directory structure in
    <MyWorkspace>/non-B_gfa directory.
 For each species, copy the chrX and chrY new onto old mapping data files
    to the appropriate seqs_srcdir folder.